 Millersville in Anne Arundel County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
-39° 6.008′ N, 76° 34.928′ W. Marker is in Millersville, Maryland, in Anne Arundel County.
-Marker can be reached from Kinder Farm Park Road 0.3 miles west of Jumpers Hole Road, on the left when traveling west.
+This marker has been replaced by another marker nearby.
+It was located near 39° 5.96′ N, 76° 35.015′ W. Marker was in Millersville, Maryland, in Anne Arundel County.
+Marker could be reached from Kinder Farm Park Road 0.4 miles west of Jumpers Hole Road when traveling west.
+Marker is within the fee-are of Kinder Farm Park, about 1 tenth of a mile west of the Visitors Center.
 Touch for map.
-Marker is within the paid-area of Kinder Farm Park, next to the Tobacco Barn Museum.
-Marker is in this post office area: Millersville MD 21108, United States of America.
+Marker was in this post office area: Millersville MD 21108, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Kinder Farmhouse Project (about 500 feet away, measured in a direct line); Earleigh Heights Store (approx. 0.7 miles away); Governor William Stone (approx. 1.7 miles away); Shipley’s Choice (approx. 2.1 miles away); Freetown (approx. 2.3 miles away); a different marker also named Shipley’s Choice (approx. 2.7 miles away); Widow Ramsey’s Tavern (approx. 2.8 miles away); a different marker also named Shipley's Choice (approx. 2.8 miles away).
+At least 8 other markers are within 3 miles of this location, measured as the crow flies.
+The Kinder Farmhouse (here, next to this marker); Kinder Farm Ice House (within shouting distance of this marker); Sawmill (about 400 feet away, measured in a direct line); Tobacco Barn (about 500 feet away); Earleigh Heights Store (approx. ¾ mile away); Governor William Stone (approx. 1.6 miles away); Shipley’s Choice (approx. 2 miles away); Freetown (approx. 2.4 miles away).
 Touch for a list and map of all markers in Millersville.